Vision: Juneau as Northwest Coast Art Capital of the World

-(Brochure) Northwest Coast art occupies an important position in America’s artistic traditions and cultural history.
+(Brochure) (Blog) Northwest Coast art occupies an important position in America’s artistic traditions and cultural history.
 Most importantly, it plays a significant role in maintaining the cultural diversity of the nation and the cultural survival of the region’s indigenous populations.
 Like jazz music, which was designated a national treasure by Congress in 1987, NWC art should be designated a national treasure of the United States.

 SHI’s quest to establish the Northwest Coast Arts Capital began with the construction of the Walter Soboleff Building that is in itself a work of art, and is adorned with monumental art pieces by three master indigenous artists of international acclaim.
 The creation of the NWC Arts Capital ensures the survival of NWC arts, providing untold sustainable social and economic benefits to the region and state.
 SHI’s NWC Arts Capital plan includes the following programs and initiatives: